Chris Hillman

 KeyStep Pro

-by KeyStep Pro | reviewed by John Baccigaluppi
+BY KeyStep Pro | reviewed by John Baccigaluppi

 A few years ago I reviewed Arturia’s Beatstep Pro [Tape Op #111] and was really impressed by the functionality of that unit.
 Their new MIDI/CV sequencer/controller KeyStep Pro takes things up several levels.
 BeatStep Pro was essentially Arturia's take on older voltage-controlled step sequencers on...